 Brain injuries are very common causes of disability and death in both adults and children and can be caused by something as mild as a bump or contusion.
 They can be moderate to severe in nature due to a serious concussion, open wound, a fractured skull bone, or from internal bleeding and damage to the brain.
 Traumatic brain injuries are among the most severe injuries and are in large part caused by slip and falls, pedestrian accidents, motorcycle accidents, car accidents and trucking accidents.
 Serious brain injuries may result from anywhere between a simple blow to the head to a penetrating injury to the brain.
 Frontal and temporal areas of the brain are the main areas involved in serious car accidents – which often cause immediate complaints like:

-If you or a loved one has suffered a brain injury caused by someone else, it is important to understand your legal right to hire a personal injury lawyer to pursue financial compensation to replace your lost wages and for your pain and suffering.
-The person or company who caused your injury may be responsible for your future health care needs, lost wages, housekeeping, home maintenance, attendant care needs, and pain and suffering compensation among other things.
+If you or a loved one has suffered a brain injury caused by someone’s misconduct or negligence, it is important to speak to a Hamilton personal injury lawyer who has expertise dealing with brain injuries so that you can understand your legal rights.
+You have the right to return a Hamilton personal injury lawyer to pursue financial compensation to help replace your lost wages, as well as compensation for your pain and suffering.
+The person or company who caused your injury may also be responsible for your future health care needs, lost wages, housekeeping, home maintenance, and attendant care needs, among other things.